 - 1. Admission to Clayton State University.
 (Transfer students who meet the criteria below may simultaneously submit applications for the University and for teacher education program admission-two separate application forms.) - 2.
 Met with an Arts and Sciences Academic Advisor. - 3.
 Completion of at least 45 semester hours of college credit.
 Grades of A, B, C, or K in all applicable Area A-F courses.
 Students are required to complete all courses in Areas A-F before admission to program. - 4.
 Grades of A, B, C, or K in all applicable Areas A-F courses. - 5.
 A cumulative Institutional Grade Point Average of 2.50 or higher based on all last attempted coursework - 6.
 A cumulative Overall Grade Point Average of 2.50 or higher. - 7.
-Successful completion of teacher education writing assessment with passing score - 8.
-Grades of A, B, or C in EDUC 2110, EDUC 2120, and EDUC 2130 - 9.
-Attendance at a general information session sponsored by the Clayton State University Department of Teacher Education.
+Grades of A, B, or C in EDUC 2110, EDUC 2120, and EDUC 2130 - 8.
+Attendance at a general information session sponsored by the Clayton State University Department of Teacher Education. - 9.
+Passing scores or exemption on the GACE Program Admission Assessment. - 10.
+Submission of a one-page essay on why the applicant wants to be a teacher. - 11.
+Completion of the Georgia Ethics Exam. - 12.
+Attendance at a personal interview conducted by the Department of Teacher Education.

-- 10. Passing scores or exemption on the GACE Program Admission Assessment. - 11.
-Submission of a one-page essay on why the applicant wants to be a teacher. - 12.
-Completion of the Georgia Ethics Exam. - 13.
-Attendance at a personal interview conducted by the Department of Teacher Education. - 14.
-Once conditionally admitted into the Middle Grades Program, you will apply for a Pre-Service Certificate.
+13. Once conditionally admitted into the Middle Grades Program, you will apply for a Pre-Service Certificate.
 This includes completing Personal Affirmation Questions, a signed notarized Verification of Lawful Presence (VLP) with supporting documentation for VLP, and a signature authorizing a criminal background check.
 The application will be submitted by the Teacher Education Department to the Georgia Professional Standards Commission where they will verify the documents and Georgia Crime Information Center will conduct a criminal record check.
-IN ORDER TO REMAIN IN OUR PROGRAM AT CLAYTON STATE AND GRADUATE WITH A DEGREE IN MIDDLE GRADES, YOU MUST BE ISSUED A PRE-SERVICE CERTIFICATE.
+IN ORDER TO REMAIN IN OUR PROGRAM AT CLAYTON STATE AND GRADUATE WITH A DEGREE IN MIDDLE GRADES EDUCATION, YOU MUST BE ISSUED A PRESERVICE CERTIFICATE.
 If application for a Pre-Service Certificate is denied, you must withdraw from our program